lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 display them, and what other meta-data are available (such as documentation strings and full-on HTML documentation).

-From initial discussion with Michael Wetter (LBNL) on this task, we've identified the main focus will be to make the AST of Modelica source files including the metadata mentioned above available to the OpenStudio team.
-We will specifically focus on the Modelica Buildings Library (MBL), though as we discuss later, the tool should also be able to work over other Modelica files and libraries.
+This section is concerned about making the AST of Modelica source files, including the metadata mentioned above, available to OpenStudio.
+We will specifically focus on the Modelica Buildings Library (MBL), though as we discuss later, the tool should also be able to work with other Modelica packages and blocks.

-The intent of the AST "documentation" is *primarily* to be consumed by the OpenStudio application for identification of models, model documentation, model connecting points, inputs/outputs, and parameters and related meta-data.
+The intent of the AST representation is *primarily* to be consumed by the OpenStudio application for identification of models, model documentation, model connecting points, inputs/outputs, and parameters and related meta-data.